bigokro/likemonkey/README.md

 ### Installation

-# If you don't have the Greasemonkey plugin for Firefox yet, you must install it
+- If you don't have the Greasemonkey plugin for Firefox yet, you must install it
-# Install the likemonkey.user.js script, either by opening it up as a local file (after cloning this repo), or by clicking on the "Raw" link for the file here in Github.
+- Install the likemonkey.user.js script, either by opening it up as a local file (after cloning this repo), or by clicking on the "Raw" link for the file here in Github.
-# Open your Firefox browser to your Facebook page.
+- Open your Firefox browser to your Facebook page.
 You should already be seeing the Like links changed.
-# Install node.js and the socket.io module on your local machine
+- Install node.js and the socket.io module on your local machine
-# I set this up running on a local VM, so I was forwarding my host port 3080 to the VM's port 80.
+- I set this up running on a local VM, so I was forwarding my host port 3080 to the VM's port 80.
 You should either set up a similar forwarding, or change the code in `likemonkey.js` to listen on 3080:

   app.listen(3080);

-# Start up the node server:
+- Start up the node server:

   sudo node likemonkey.js

-# Reload the Facebook page.
-It should now pop up an alert with the message `hello world` (of course)
+- Reload the Facebook page.
+It should now pop up an alert with the message "hello world" (of course)

 Enjoy, you big fat ape!